 School Website

-Located in Montgomery, Alabama, Amridge University is a nonprofit, coeducational university associated with the Churches of Christ.
-Founded as the Alabama Christian School of Religion in 1967, its primary function has been as a theological seminary to train ministers in Christian counseling and the Bible.
-Today, however, Amridge offers more than 35 online-only programs, including Bachelor of Science degrees in management, information systems management, human resource leadership, business administration, human development, criminal justice, and ministry/Bible as well as a Bachelor of Arts in Biblical Studies.
-Amridge is also known for its Capital Prayer Breakfast, offered six times each year, that allows like-minded Christians to come together and pray for one another.
+Alabama, Amridge University is a nonprofit, coeducational university associated with the Churches of Christ.
+It was founded as the Alabama Christian School of Religion in 1967.
+Its primary function has been as a theological seminary to train ministers in Christian counseling and the Bible.
+Today, however, Amridge offers more than 35 online-only programs, including Bachelor of Science degrees in:

 In-State Tuition: $6,900